End of tenancy cleaning checklist

 • Wipe reachable bathroom tiles

-Cleaning the kitchen is a quarter of the job.
-Your kitchen is most likely to be the most used room, not to mention the most heavily exposed to various germs and dirt.
+The kitchen can be one of the biggest tasks when cleaning a home from top to bottom.
+It can be the most used room, not to mention the most heavily exposed to germs and dirt.

 • Wash and polish all worktops, countertops and the sink area